 I had been back in our room for about half an hour when Anna called me, asking to meet her back in town.
 Back down the hill.
 By this stage I could barely walk, my rubbery legs burned with every step.
 We were just going to do some shopping before Anna’s professor took us out for a quick dinner and then her and her husband were taking us to a piano recital.
 The recital was impressive, but went for about three hours, which even they admitted was a tad excessive.

 Walking was now almost a physical impossibility, I had now walked down that hill four times and up it twice.
 Today was to be an easy day, I would only need to go down it once, pick up a “Thank you” card for the professor and hang out in a hospital for about an hour.

 I have mentioned previously that I have a pretty bad phobia of anything medical.
 Well, I started to get particularly nervous in the hospital after about 15 minutes, so I thought I’d go to the bathroom and just pretend I was somewhere else.
-I was obviously particularly tense, because, upon standing up, I pulled the armrest off the chair I was sitting in.
+I was obviously rather tense, because upon standing up I pulled the armrest off the chair I was sitting in.
 Then, when I was going to leave the bathroom, I snapped the toilet seat in half getting up.